GesaJo/Poetry-Classification/README.md

 ## Project to scrape poems and train a model to predict the author
 This program scrapes the website www.deutschelyrik.de for poems by two or more given german poets, cleans and vectorizes the texts and trains a model to predict who of these poets is most likely to be the author of any given line of text.
-The model used is a Naive Bayes model with random oversampling.
+The model used is a Naive Bayes model with random oversampling using SMOTE.

 This project has been developed in week 5 of the Spiced-Bootcamp.